Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         for each of the fragments in the different tracks/streams that are ingested.
      10. The fragment sequence numbers seq_num of fragments in the
          [=CMAFstream=] signalled in the tfhd
          SHOULD arrive in increasing order for each of the different tracks/streams that are ingested.
 Using both
          timestamp basemediadecodetime and seq_num
-        based indexing will help the media processing entities identify discontinuities in the ingest stream.
+         based indexing will help the media processing entities identify discontinuities.
      11. The average and maximum bitrate of each track SHOULD be signalled in the btrt box in the sample